Downtown Mural Guide

 The Garden Path Studio Mural

-Panited by Gina Sposto, and Austin Swopeis and is located on 597 Madison Ave, Memphis,TN 38103.
+Painted by Gina Sposto, and Austin Swopeis and is located on 597 Madison Avenue.

-The I Love Memphis Mural "St. Blues" by Brandon Marshall Is locate in the parking lot next to Saint Blues Guitar Workshop (645 Marshall Ave, Memphis, TN 38103).
+The I Love Memphis Mural “St. Blues” by Brandon Marshall Is located in the parking lot next to Saint Blues Guitar Workshop, 645 Marshall Avenue.

 Otis Redding Mural